slarwise/slime/README.md

 ## TODO

-What research are there regarding non-analyzable data, if that is a term?
+- What research are there regarding non-analyzable data, if that is a term?
 That sounds like a cool thing to have.
 Can't be analyzed, but still understood and translated by humans/non-computers/need better definition.
+- What about AI?
+If it is good, can it still understand me?
+Is that good/bad/neutral/a secret fourth thing?
+- Why are images usually rectangular?